get-set-fetch/scraper/README.md

 ## PluginStore
 Prior to scraping, available plugins are registered into a plugin store via their filepaths.
 Each plugin is a javascript module with a default export declaration containing a class extending [Plugin](./src/plugins/Plugin.ts).
 Class `constructor.name` is used to uniquely identify a plugin.
 Each plugin together with its dependencies is bundled as a single module to be run either in DOM or node.js.

 Specifying a filePath will register a single plugin.
 Specifying a dirPath will register all plugins stored under that directory.
-Paths are relative to the current working directory.
+Paths are absolute.
 ```js
 await PluginStore.add(fileOrDirPath);
 ```

 ## Plugins

 The entire scraping process is plugin based.
-A scraping definition (see [Examples](#examples)) contains an ordered list of plugins to be executed against each to be scraped web resource.
+A scraping configuration (see [Examples](#examples)) contains an ordered list of plugins to be executed against each to be scraped web resource.
 Each plugin embeds a json schema for its options.
 Check the schemas for complete option definitions.

 ### SelectResourcePlugin
 Selects a resource to scrape from the current project | [schema](./src/plugins/default/SelectResourcePlugin.ts)